bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 The hg38-aligned BAM file and variant catalogs are publicly available in the [gs://str-truth-set](https://console.cloud.google.com/storage/browser/str-truth-set/hg38) Google Storage bucket, along with other files from this analysis.

-Finally, I ran each of the tools on this data and describe hte results below.
+Finally, I ran each of the tools on this data, and describe the results below.

 **Percent Correct**